amkhokar/angular-join-me-rebuild/README.md

 3. Static Footer with links
 4. Transition CSS with SetInterval
 5. Additional styling to imitate Join.me
+6. Deployment to firebase.
+7. Connected to a firebase database.

 ## Setup Instructions
 1. Clone this repository.